Skip to main content

 • Pregnant women: Iron requirements are increased due to fetal growth.

-• Menstruating women: Losing iron during menstruation.
+• Menstruating women: Lose iron during menstruation.

 Symptoms of iron deficiency